 Well, Athens 1944 was not his foremost finest hour—since, as he wrote, “Nothing surpasses 1940.”
-But in any list of his many finest hours, it’s among the runners-up.
+But in any list of his finest hours, it’s right up there.

 Sarajevo, 1992 – Athens, 1944